YizeZhang/Net_Diff/README.md

 2020/04/06
    1. Fix bug in reading the time of the first epoch and the antenna file

-   2. Downweight observation during satellite eclipse period
+   2. Downweight observation during satellite eclipse period in PPP